awsdocs/amazon-rds-user-guide/doc_source/CHAP_SettingUp.md

   + General Purpose \(SSD\)
   + Provisioned IOPS \(PIOPS\)

   Magnetic storage offers cost\-effective storage that is ideal for applications with light or burst I/O requirements\.
 General purpose, SSD\-backed storage, also called *gp2*, can provide faster access than disk\-based storage\.
 Provisioned IOPS storage is designed to meet the needs of I/O\-intensive workloads, particularly database workloads, which are sensitive to storage performance and consistency in random access I/O throughput\.
-For more information on Amazon RDS storage, see [Storage for Amazon RDS](CHAP_Storage.md)\.
+For more information on Amazon RDS storage, see [DB instance storage](CHAP_Storage.md)\.

 When you have the information you need to create the security group and the DB instance, continue to the next step\.